youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 2. It supports setting both the SRCLR and OE shift register pins.
 3. It adds support for illuminating the decimal point in the 7-segment display.
 4. It add several functions that provide the ability to test different capabilities of the 74HC595 shift register including using the SRCLR and OE pins.
 5. It accepts user input from the keyboard allowing the user to specify how they'd like the program to drive the shift register and hence the LED.
-This includes things like clearing the input shift register, disabling and reenabling the output register as well as writing all hexidecimal digits/deciamal point as well as writing an `8.` to the display.
+This includes things like clearing the input shift register, disabling and reenabling the output register as well as writing all hexadecimal digits/decimal point as well as writing an `8.` to the display.

 {{< gist youngkin 84d8e9f350d19d184255adb3fb7ad93c >}}